 1) Find new keywords

-You may not start your PPC campaigns with a perfected set of keywords, but you should be able to refine your list as it goes.
-For example, if the traffic coming from a certain keyword isn’t converting well, remove that keyword from your targeted search terms list.
+It’s unlikely you’ll start your PPC campaigns with a perfected keyword list.
+However, you can refine your list as you run more PPC campaigns and gain customer data.
+For example, if the traffic from a certain keyword doesn’t convert well, remove that keyword from your targeted search terms list.

-Google AdWords will also put together a list of recommended keywords and phrases to include in your list, as well as their click-through-rates (CTR) and conversions.
-If you see one with a high CTR and conversion rate, consider adding it to your PPC campaigns and focusing more organic SEO efforts on it.
+Google Ads will also put together a set of recommended keywords and phrases to include in your list, along with their click-through rates (CTR) and conversions.
+If you see one with a high CTR and conversion rate, consider adding it to your PPC campaigns and focusing your organic SEO efforts on it to skyrocket results.

 2) Optimize your landing pages

 Set up landing pages for each target customer and for every stage in your buyer’s journey.
 Then, use paid search ads to send traffic to multiple variations of your landing page, and measure which performs best.

 Test small changes one at a time.
 For example, test header copy or the call-to-action (CTA) button color, but not both (or else you won’t be certain which alteration drove higher conversions).

 Also, let your tests run long enough to obtain significant results.
 CrazyEgg shares how to calculate the necessary sample size and when to stop an A/B test to declare a winner.

 Introduce whichever landing page variations perform best in your paid search campaign as a permanent installation.